 Recruitment software is transforming recruiting workflows for the better at companies of all sizes and in all industries.
 Team structures aren’t changing, and hiring team leaders remain mission-critical roles.
-But technology like Datapeople is enabling those roles to function more strategically and improve recruiting workflows overall.
+But job description software like Datapeople is enabling those roles to function more strategically and improve recruiting workflows overall.

 Our recruitment software automates repetitive manual tasks, freeing up your hiring team for more strategic efforts.
 Datapeople un-silos your hiring team, encouraging more meaningful collaboration with other departments like human resources and finance.
 It also eliminates guesswork through analytics and lessens dependence on third-party recruiters.

 1. Fewer repetitive manual tasks with recruitment software

-Recruitment software streamlines the recruiting workflow and automates a lot of the simple yet time-consuming tasks that recruiters and hiring managers perform.
+Recruitment software streamlines the recruiting process and automates a lot of the simple yet time-consuming tasks that recruiters and hiring managers perform.

 For starters, a scalable recruiting workflow for your hiring team requires seamless integration of all technology platforms.
 If you’re using an applicant tracking system (ATS), which we recommend, it’s the heart of your recruiting tech stack.
-Any recruitment software you use should integrate seamlessly with it.
+Any recruitment software you use should support integrations with common ATSs.

 Datapeople integrates with all major ATS platforms, including Greenhouse, Workday, and SmartRecruiters.
 With integration comes benefits like single-sign-on (SSO), one-click syncing of jobs between systems, custom job templates, and easy links for sharing and tracking edits to job descriptions.
 Datapeople also understands from your ATS who else is on the hiring team, so collaboration is simple.

 Using Datapeople, you don’t have to (wild-goose) chase down your latest style guides and standard company text from wherever they live.
 Things like perks, location, and diversity statements already live in templates within the platform via account-wide default settings.
 This obviously saves a lot of steps and ensures consistency across job descriptions, no matter who writes them.
 And updating the default wording from time to time is easy.